-Horseradish is a perennial plant of the mustard family, sharing lineage with kale, cauliflower, Brussel sprouts, the common radish, wasabi, broccoli and cabbage.
+Horseradish is a perennial plant of the mustard family, sharing lineage with kale, cauliflower, Brussel sprouts, the common radish, wasabi, broccoli, and cabbage.
 It’s cultivated for its thick, fleshy white roots with a sharp, pungent flavor and used as a spice ingredient in sauces and dressings.

-Horseradish is a powerful keeper of human health, especially in winter days.
+Horseradish is a powerful keeper of human health, especially on winter days.
 (Try to take a sniff when you are congested!)
 Horseradish has been used medicinally for more than 3,000 years.
-It is a natural antibiotic and also filled with nutrients, phytochemicals and Vitamin C. Horseradish is used as an active ingredient in several western medicines therapies.
+It is a natural antibiotic and also filled with nutrients, phytochemicals, and Vitamin C. Horseradish is used as an active ingredient in several western medicines therapies.
 It is central to the Passover Seder plate.
 Horseradish also contains minerals such as phosphorous, calcium, magnesium, and potassium.
 Cooking horseradish can strip it of its nutritional value and potency, so it is best used fresh.

 Freshly grated horseradish with apples

 4-6 apples (see sweetness chart below)